algorand/go-algorand-doc/tools/goal/goal_account_new.md

 ### Synopsis

-Creates a new account with its corresponding *.rootkey wallet file in
-		the current ledger directory (e.g. data/testnet-v10).
-The name specified here is store in a local configuration file and is only used by goal when working against that specific node instance.
+Coordinates the creation of a new account with KMD.
+The name specified here is stored in a local configuration file and is only used by goal when working against that specific node instance.

 ```
 goal account new [flags]